Led-adel-pilot/CogniGuide/README.md

 2. The cloned container not enforcing a transparent background during rendering.

 **Solution**:
-1. Set the margin to `0` in the PNG export crop to eliminate extra space.
+1. The export logic now measures the bounds of the mind map content and crops the PNG to these bounds, with a small margin to avoid cutting off nodes.
-2. Explicitly set a transparent background on the cloned container and the SVG element during export.
+2. It explicitly clears any background on the mind map container during rendering to ensure a transparent background.
-3. Remove any residual borders, shadows, or outlines that could be captured in the export.
+3. It removes any residual borders, shadows, or outlines that could be captured in the export.

 **Files Affected**:
 - `components/MindMapModal.tsx`